What is bullying?

 - Physical assaults, such as hitting and pushing

-- Making silent, hoax or abusive calls
+- Making silent calls, hoax or abusive calls

 - Online or cyberbullying.